yyerthao/yyerthao/README.md

-### Salutations!
-I'm a Full Stack Software Developer from the beautiful land of Minnesota. 👋
+### Salutations!!

+I am Yer, pretty darn ambitious Full Stack Software Developer from the beautiful land of Minnesota. 👋 Prior to venturing into the tech space, I graduated from Minnesota State University, MN with a Bachelors of Arts in English Literature.
+I thoroughly enjoyed writing creative fiction and poetry, however I discovered a love for coding just recently and here I am.

 <!--
 **yyerthao/yyerthao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.